RahmaYasser/common-git-commands/README.md

 ```
 git restore --staged <file_name> OR git reset HEAD <file_name>
 ```
->to undo modification to a file, before you hit git add, you just modefied the file and want to undo modification:
+>to undo modification to a file, before you hit git add, you just modified the file and want to undo modification:
 ```
 git restore <file_name>
 ```